 While I was waiting for permits, I started preparing for the construction work.
 I lined up my excavator, staked outbuildings corners and set elevations for excavation, and sent plans out to subs to price out the work.
-Each step of the way I priced out the work and schedule, each time it came back significantly higher than I wanted and further out that I was willing to wait, so I decided to do it.
-In this case, the block and slab work was estimated to be around $60,000 and at least a month out.
+Each step of the way I priced out the work and schedule, each time it came back significantly higher than I wanted and further out than I was willing to wait, so I decided to do it.
+In this case, the foundation block and slab work was estimated to be around $60,000 and at least a month out.

 Deciding on foundation and footing materials were both important to the design of the system; I had previously used perforated rectangular drain tile that acts as a form and liked the product, so I used this for the footing forms.
 This was a clean system that allowed me to pour the footing and leave the forms in place as my tile to prevent any moisture.

 I also analyzed several foundation styles including having a contractor complete them, concrete block, rented forms, and insulated concrete forms (ICF’s).
 Although the ICF’s had a higher upfront cost, the weather, manpower, and time needed for block eliminated that decision, the original cost of rented forms was cheaper but given the time that I needed (working on weekends) and necessity of blankets for cold weather pouring made me look closer at the ICF’s, they priced out at $4000 (excluding concrete).
 Although there are several choices, I chose the FoxBlocks as my product, it has built-in screw strips, easy “lego” construction, and was a simple process.
 The blocks had a fixed height and length which helped determine the foundation step increments.
 With the footings framed in using the drain form and rebar in place, the footings were poured and ICF’s set shortly after.
 Within three weeks, the footings and foundation were completed by utilizing pump trucks and great materials; I was able to complete all of this in a timely manner and with ease due to the system.